dmitrymodder/gltest/README.md

 - **Makefile**: Script for automated project build.
 - **build/**: Output directory of the build (created automatically).

+## When I can view my results?
+If you used the release version, all results can be found at https://gltestsite.vercel.app/.

 ## System requirements

 - To work: OpenGL support, 64 bit OS